flan/staticdhcpd/libpydhcpserver/doc/api/index.rst

-:doc:`types <../types/index>` *libpydhcpserver* provides (which include an object-oriented packet interface) and the :class:`DHCPServer <dhcp.DHCPServer>` class described below, all that's left for you to do is customising the analysis part.
+:doc:`types <../types/index>` *libpydhcpserver* provides (which include an object-oriented packet interface) and the :class:`DHCPServer <dhcp.DHCPServer>` class described below, all that's left for you to do is customise the analysis part.

 .. module:: dhcp